MicrosoftDocs/SupportArticles-docs/support/windowsdeveloper/heap-manager-may-not-decommit-memory.md

 ---
 # Heap manager may not decommit memory after memory is freed

-This article describes an issue that the Low Fragmentation Heap (LFH) may not decommit memory that's freed by using HeapFree.
+This article describes an issue that the Low Fragmentation Heap (LFH) may not decommit memory that's freed by using `HeapFree`.

 _Original product version:_ &nbsp; Windows 8.1
 _Original KB number:_ &nbsp; 3073576

 ## Symptoms

-The LFH heap manager may not decommit memory that was freed by using HeapFree.
+The LFH heap manager may not decommit memory that was freed by using `HeapFree`.
 Therefore, private bytes may grow even though the memory in the heap was freed.

 ## Cause